We get a lot of emails with a lot of questions. Some pop up over and over. So here are some answers that you want to know the answer to!

 Can I get into the infield if I'm a coach/parent?

 No. Only athletes, officials, and credentialed journalists will be allowed in the infield.
 The one exception will be for the pole vault, we will have a designated viewing area for this.
 The throws areas are outside the track, so you have access to that up close.

 Is there some place my athletes can warm up?

-Football practice field 1 which is the field immediately adjacent to the west side of the stadium is the warm up area.
-It has a large tent for shade and hydration station.
+The soccer field just outside of the back left side of the stadium warm up area.
 There will be hurdles available in the warm up area.